BernFox/fbcounter/README.md

 This must be done or else this will just stack up connections to RabbitMQ, and once the max connections have been made, new connections will be denied.

+-Removed the env directory, you'll need this to test locally.
+Or you can uncomment some lines in the code.